 Portrayal of people living with mental illness and mental health issues in Aotearoa.

-These guidelines will equip journalists with the confidence and understanding to report on mental illness and mental health issues safely, accurately and respectfully.
-One in five Kiwis will experience a mental health problem this year, and more than half of us will go through distress or mental illness at some point in our lives.
+One in five New Zealanders will experience a mental health problem this year, and more than half of us will go through distress or mental illness at some point in our lives.

-Journalists hold great power and can influence public opinion about people with mental illness in positive and negative ways.
-People’s attitudes can reinforce stigma and lead to discrimination, which is a barrier to recovery and being able to live a full life.
+Stories we tell ourselves and others matter.
+Journalists and editors hold great power and can influence public opinion about people with mental illness in positive and negative ways.

 The guidelines were created in collaboration with media and mental health consumer representatives, and informed by evidence-based practice.